TLGINO/web3_blog/public/markdown_files/3_Accounts.md

 You do not have ownership of the contract you published - you don't have the keys to it (no one does).

-The only ownership you may have over the contract is defined in the contract logic itself.
+The only ownership you may have over the contract is defined in the contract logic itself - [code is law]("https://en.wikipedia.org/wiki/Lawrence_Lessig#:~:text=member%20Joi%20Ito-,%22Code%20is%20law%22,-%5Bedit%5D").

 ## Smart Contracts - technical: